mcordingley/LinearAlgebra/README.md

 Submatrices may be extracted with `sliceColumns($offset, $length)` and `sliceRows($offset, $length)`.
 The semantics of the arguments are the same as PHP's `array_slice`.

+Similarly, `spliceColumns($offset, $length, $replacement)` and `spliceRows($offset, $length, $replacement)` can be used to create new matrices with specific rows or columns removed or replaced.
+Unlike the native PHP `array_splice`, these operations do not modify the matrix in place and return the removed elements, but instead return a new matrix with the splice applied.

 If you need to combine together matrices, you can do so by calling the concatenation methods:

     $m1 = new Matrix([